seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

    Solution
      .. container:: foldable

-        .. includefrags:: demos/tutorial/basic_sequence_io/solution5.cpp
+        .. includefrags:: extras/demos/tutorial/basic_sequence_io/solution5.cpp

-There are two functions for writing to sequence files using :dox:`SequenceStream`.
+As for reading, there are two functions for writing sequence files: :dox:`SeqFileOut#writeRecord` and :dox:`SeqFileOut#writeRecords`.
-One, :dox:`SequenceStream#writeRecord`, for writing one sequence record from :dox:`String Strings`, and another one, :dox:`SequenceStream#writeAll`, for writing all sequences from :dox:`StringSet StringSets`.

-Again, they come in one variant with and another variant without base qualities.
+Again, both functions come in two variants: with or without base qualities.
 When writing to a FASTQ file using the function without qualities, the PHRED score 40 is written for each character (``'I'``) and when writing to a FASTA file with the variant with qualities, the qualities are ignored.

 When using :dox:`DnaQ` or :dox:`Dna5Q`, the variant without qualities parameter writes out the qualities stored in the sequence characters themselves.

-Here is an example for using :dox:`SequenceStream#writeRecord`:
+Here is an example for using :dox:`SeqFileOut#writeRecord`:

 .. code-block:: cpp